 David D. Kiash, General Counsel David has served in a variety of global roles in commercial and regulatory law, corporate tax, public accounting, operations and e-commerce and has significant large-scale commercial negotiation, supply chain, and lean manufacturing-Toyota Operating System [TOS] experience.
 David’s career experiences include starting his own law firm and consumer e-commerce business, as well as serving in roles at Price Waterhouse/Coopers, Eastman Kodak and Nortek.
 David graduated from the Rochester Institute of Technology, and holds a Juris Doctor from Western New England College-School of Law.
 He has passed the bar exams and is admitted in New York, Connecticut and Massachusetts as well as having successfully completed the Certified Public Accounting examination in Massachusetts.

-Kevin Layton, Venture Partner – Aerospace and Defense Kevin serves as PPGV’s Aerospace and Defense Venture Partner.
-Kevin is the CEO of Data-Dynamix, a privately held digital marketing agency.
+Kevin Layton, Venture Partner – Aerospace and Defense Kevin serves as PPGV’s Aerospace and Defense Venture Partner and heads PPGV's Denver office.
+Kevin served as CEO of Data-Dynamix, a digital marketing agency for 5 years.
 Prior to Data-Dynamix Kevin held C level positions in SRA International (now GDIT) and Decision Sciences International (DSIC).
 Kevin led the Air Traffic Systems business for SRA International, was technical director of Australia’s Jindalee OTH Radar program for Lockheed Martin, was technical director of the European COBRA Radar system, and was Deputy Program Manager for Lockheed Martin’s Transformational Satellite Mission Operations (TMOS) System.
 Kevin received a BS in Computer Science from Penn State and an Executive MBA from the Melbourne University School of Business.
 Kevin has traveled the world, done business in over 37 countries, and has lived in Germany, Australia and the Czech Republic.

 Rob Halligan, Venture Partner - IoT, IIoT, Connected Solutions Rob has 20 Years+ as lead marketing executive at tech companies’ small to $2 Billion+ with a consistent record of disruptive product & marketing strategy delivering major growth.
 An expert in product /roadmap management, integrated marketing, multi-channel launch, he has deep experience in secure connected hardware - software - cloud IoT solutions for identity management, device connectivity, control, data mobility, etc -- and the integration of all.
 He has significant general management, M&A and P&L experience, including building and/or managing software-cloud engineering teams, plus managing multi-continent sales teams.
 He has a BA from St Mary’s College of California.